-But solving problems in Africa to reduce emigration to Europe implies that our involvement in Africa is tainted not so much by humanitarian motives as selfish social ideals about protecting our own society.
+But solving problems in Africa to reduce emigration to Europe implies that our involvement in Africa is tainted by selfish social ideas about protecting our own society.
 This might even argue for the National Front unless we can differentiate between a logical limit to open border immigration and limitations based on race.

-What about the maintenance of a European culture?
-Is there is one, should it be maintained and promoted?
-And is there not a danger simply of falling into the white Christian trap?
-It depends which bits of culture we want to retain.
+What about the maintenance of European culture?
+Is there one, should it be maintained and promoted?
+And is there not a danger simply of falling into the white-Christian trap?
+It depends on which bits of culture we want to retain.
 Focusing exclusively on religion does not help, but there is no logic in Turkey joining the EU – it should remain our main and most valuable partner.

 What then is the culture to maintain in Europe?
 What is Europeanism?
-It is not the seemingly increasing racism and xenophobia of the Baltic states, who like Hungary and Poland attach strong allegiance to Christianity but oppose Muslim influence with a certain violence.
-While the wall on the Hungarian border shocked westerners, secure borders are perhaps the solution to a strong and effective Europe.
+It is not the seemingly increasing racism and xenophobia of the Baltic states, who like Hungary and Poland attach strong allegiance to Christianity and oppose Muslim influence with a certain violence.
+The wall on the Hungarian border shocked westerners, secure borders are perhaps the solution to a strong and effective Europe.
 But it should be one which refrains from violence and maintains its roots in humanitarian values.

-Europe has to work hard to remold its identity, it is a great shame that it will be doing so without Britain.
-France and Germany are good leaders but they always benefited from the balance of the level-headed Brits.
-It is a great shame that Britain has chosen to abandon the European project, but what does Britain really think about the future development of Europe even from outside the Union?
+Europe has to work hard to build its identity, it is a great shame that it will be doing so without Britain.
+France and Germany are good leaders but they benefited from the balance of the level-headed Brits.
+It is a great shame that Britain has chosen to abandon the European project.
+But what does Britain really think about the future development of Europe even from outside the Union?
 Many Britons did not vote for Brexit and would like to remain.
 But how do we consolidate views across 27 nations?